Excerpt from the Short Story - The Cupcake Incident

 “Family recipes, handed down for generations?”

 “Oh,” she considered it.
 “I guess we do.
 Tradition is important to us Marinos.
-And anyway, once you eat the cupcakes, you’ll totally see why,” she finished with a conspiratorial grin.
+And anyway, once you eat the cupcakes, you’ll totally see why.”

 They set to work making the cupcakes and Peter had to concentrate to keep from paying too much attention to Chiara – studying her smile, her laugh, the way she mumbled to herself when she was in deep concentration.